aragonone/voting-connectors/app/public/meta/details.md

-An application for Aragon that allows locking/unlocking any ERC20 token to mint/burn organization tokens.
+An Aragon application that allows any ERC20 token to be converted to and from a MiniMe governance token.

 **Features**
-- Lock ERC20 tokens to mint organization tokens.
+- Deposit ERC20 tokens to mint governance tokens.
-- Burn organization tokens to unlock ERC20 tokens.
+- Burn governance tokens to withdraw ERC20 tokens.